Solomon's hoopoe

-The Hudhud (Hoopoe; الهدهد; Ibibik; هدهد; ہوپو / ہد ہد) was, according to the Quran, the messenger of the prophet Solomon in a sequence of communications with the Queen of Sheba.
+Solomon's hoopoe, simply referred to as the hoopoe (الهدهد; Ibibik; هدهد; ہوپو / ہد ہد), was the messenger of the Islamic prophet Solomon in a sequence of communications with the Queen of Sheba, according to the Quran.
 The bird has since emerged as a broader symbol of wisdom in Middle Eastern culture.

-The hudhud appears twice in the 27th chapter of An-Naml.
-The hudhud, as described by the Quran, played an important role between Solomon and the Queen of Sheba while carrying messages between the two.
+The hoopoe appears twice in the 27th chapter of An-Naml.
+The hoopoe, as described by the Quran, played an important role between Solomon and the Queen of Sheba while carrying messages between the two.
 In Shia tradition, Solomon's hoopoe is given the name Yaʽfūr, the same name as Muhammad's donkey.

-In later Persian tradition, the hudhud is honored for its wisdom in The Conference of the Birds, a Persian poem by Attar of Nishapur, as the natural "king of birds", though the hudhud himself defers to the Simurg.
+In later Persian tradition, the hoopoe is honored for its wisdom in The Conference of the Birds, a Persian poem by Attar of Nishapur, as the natural "king of birds", though the hoopoe himself defers to the Simurg.

 Background

 The hoopoe has a long presence in Near Eastern culture, folklore, mythology and religion.
 In Ancient Egypt, the hoopoe was used in the iconography as a symbolic code to indicate the child was the heir and successor of his father.
 It also had a symbolic standing in Minoan Crete.

-In Iranian mythology, the hoopoe was originally a married woman who way encountered nude while combing her hair by her father-in-law.
+In Iranian mythology, the hoopoe was originally a married woman who was encountered nude while combing her hair by her father-in-law.
 Such was her embarrassment that she took to the air as a bird with the comb still attached to her head.
 Thus, the bird became known in Persian language as "Şâne-ser" (scallop headed).